Meet Personal Trainer Dean Jamieson

 Dean Jamieson: I’m in Sydney, yes.
-The focus for my business at the moment is currently online.
-To put a percentage on that, I don’t know right of the top of my head, but a big focus for me is online and helping people all over the world achieve what they want to achieve in regards to their body composition and improving their treatment.
+The focus of my business at the moment is currently online.
+To put a percentage on that, I don’t know right off the top of my head, but a big focus for me is online and helping people all over the world achieve what they want to achieve in regards to their body composition and improving their treatment.

 “How did you get into the industry in the first place?
 Take us right back when you started”

 Dean Jamieson: I go back eight or nine years ago now.
 When I first started in the industry, I never thought I would be around this long.
 I just thought I would start out with it and see how it went.
 I come from a Rugby League background.
 I played semi-professional rugby league in Australia and in the U.K. So that’s really how I started.
 Obviously, a love for training and a love for health and fitness, that’s the way I started.
 I sort of got into it organically.
 I wanted to work in that industry as well so I became a personal trainer.
 I’ve been a trainer all over the world, Australia, England, Ireland.
 I’ve worked in different gyms all over the world.
 It gives me a good experience and good insight as to where and what other countries are doing as well in training and health and nutrition.

 “How does it differ training these top athletes as supposed to an average joe?”